 - Percentage of the room rate

 - Flat rate per person, per day if not staying overnight.
 To date of the destinations listed, day taxes apply in Amsterdam, Barcelona and Sarajevo.
-Venice is also due to commence in January 2020.

 While best efforts have been made to verify the accuracy of the information on revision dates stated, the information displayed should be used as guidance only.
 Where possible we provide links to official sources to help members contact the local government for further information on paying the tax and on reductions and exemptions.